mharrisonbit/HealthKitReader/README.md

 # RN HealthKit - Blood Glucose Tracker

 A comprehensive React Native application for tracking and managing blood glucose readings.
-This app serves as both a standalone tracking tool and an integration point with device health platforms (Apple HealthKit for iOS and Google Fit for Android).
+This app serves as both a standalone tracking tool and an integration point with Apple HealthKit for iOS.

 ## Detailed Application Overview